 Pink is the go-to colour for any feminine website and is excellent for clothing and dating websites.

 Yellow is the first colour that hits the retina as the eye processes information, and for that reason, too much yellow can be a real turn off.
 Used sparingly or as an accent colour yellow conveys playfulness and would be a great colour for children's websites.

 Red is known as a buying colour and is an attention grabber.
 Think high street sales.
 However too much red can signal danger, and for that reason, it is best used as an accent colour and not the main background colour.

 How Colour Affects Conversions

 Source: How Colours Affect Conversions – Infographic

 If like me you are pretty rubbish at colours then the best thing to do is to look at some of the websites that specialise in providing hex code colour wheels.

 These sites provide colour palettes based on Triadic colours, monochromatic colours and similar colours.

 http://www.color-hex.com will give you a list of colours which you can pick from and also has some inspirational user-contributed colour palettes.

-Following some simple style rules will ensure you pick the right colour combination for the type of audience you are designing for.
+Follow simple style rules to ensure you pick the right colour combination for your audience.